 One of the strengths of all Heatlie Products, including the Hotbox, is their durability.
-They are able to be moved and bumped and they continue to work for years and years, even in applications where they are used for many hours at a time, moved many times, and often not treated with care.
+They are able to be moved and roughed around and will still continue to work for years and years.
+Even in applications where they are used for many hours at a time, moved many times, and often not treated with care.

-To clean, firstly remove burner assembly at bottom of the Hotbox, then wipe out with warm soapy water or steam clean.
-This product will stand up to the rigors of frequent transportation, as with catering operations.
+To clean, firstly remove burner assembly at bottom of the Hotbox, then wipe out with warm, soapy water or steam clean.
+This product will stand up to the rigours of frequent transportation, as with catering operations.

 To clean, wipe out with warm soapy water or steam clean.
-This product will stand up to the rigors of frequent transportation, as with catering operations.
+This product will stand up to the rigours of frequent transportation, as with catering operations.

 If you find your Island Gourmet is not lighting, it may be an issue with the electrode placement.